ckunte/git-talk/git-talk.typ

 #centered-slide[

   #quote(block:true, attribution: [Kevin Kelly])[
-    _*Buying tools?* Start with the cheapest you can find.
+    _*Buying tools?* Start with the cheapest.
 Upgrade the ones that you use a lot.
-If you wind-up using for work, then buy the very best you can afford._
+If you use for work, then buy the very best you can afford._
   ]

 ]

 #slide[

-  = GUI clients for git
+  = GUI clients _for_ git

   + Sublime Merge (a personal favourite)
     - by Sublime HQ (makers of Sublime Text), Australian